Austin package bomb attacks timeline

 9:16 p.m.

-Austin police confirm two males on bicycles were injured after another explosion -- possibly triggered by a trip wire -- occurred in an Austin neighborhood known as Travis Country.
+Austin police confirm two males were injured after another explosion -- possibly triggered by a trip wire -- occurred in an Austin neighborhood known as Travis Country.

 10:27 p.m.